followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/090 Client-Side Export/010 Set up Exporting.md

-﻿Follow the steps below to enable exporting.
+Follow the steps below to enable exporting.

 - Add a link to the JSZip library to your app/site.
 Learn where you can get it from topics in the [Installation](/Documentation/Guide/Getting_Started/Installation/Local_Scripts/) section.